namilkimfree/extentreports-csharp/Readme.md

 ### Fixed Issue

+## ExtentReports.BugFix 4.2.1

+* fixed: an issue where only the Exception Call Stack was displayed on the report detail page and no Exception message was displayed.
+* Published this package in nuget. nuget link: https://www.nuget.org/packages/ExtentReports.BugFix/4.2.1

 ## ExtentReports.BugFix 4.1.1
 * fixed: when i call the Fail method, the Test status is pass . (https://github.com/extent-framework/extentreports-csharp/issues/89)